🎉 25% off Pre-Sale! Bluetooth LE course with real hardware included - no SDK required

 Source: Silicon Labs

-With the increased demand for securing embedded devices, especially those with wireless connectivity capabilities, this new generation of Silicon Labs Bluetooth chipsets provides an attractive platform for developing your next-generation BLE product.
+With the increased demand for securing embedded devices, especially those with wireless connectivity capabilities, this new generation of Silicon Labs Bluetooth chipsets provides an attractive platform for developing your next-generation Bluetooth LE product.
 This is especially applicable in applications that require low-power consumption and need to run on batteries for long periods of time.

 Here are some examples of applications suitable for implementation based on the new BG22 chipset: